dpharris/NanoServoController/README.md

 It is also possible to connect this to model raliroad accessories, such as RRCirkits LCC Tower.

+#Extensions
+The sketch has been modified to:
+(1) Use use an external PCA9685, see AVR_ServoCOntroller_PCA9685.
+This allows up to 16 servos.
+(2) *Pending* Use a Pi Pico using native (PIO) servo-driver to allow 8 servos.
+(This uses all PIO, so be aware.)
+(3) *Pending* Use a Pi Pico and a PCA9685.
+This allows 16 servos.

 # Compiling / Using

-Copy the code into a new sketch in Arduin IDE.
-You should use Library Manager to download the ServoEasing library.
+Copy one of the sketches into a new sketch in Arduino IDE.
+You will need to use Library Manager to download the ServoEasing library.

 # Using SPDT switches